avc0021/Regex-Project/README.md

 The `^` anchor is the beginning of a string, while `$` determines the end of the string.
 Both are not effected by the multiline flag since it is not enabled.

 ### Quantifiers
-Using `+` as a quantifier matches one or more of preceeding sets of characters.
+By using the `+` as a quantifier matches one or more of preceeding sets of characters.
 In the first set `[a-z0-9_\.-]` this would include characters a-z (case sensitive), numbers 0-9, underscore, period or hyphen.
 In the second character set `[\da-z\.-]`uses the quantifer to match any digit 0-9, a-z (case sensitive), period, or hyphen.
 The last quantifer is used in the last grouping where `{2,6}` matches a specified quantity between 2 to 6.

-### Character Classes
+### Character Class/Set
-`a-z` and `0-9`
+Character classes, also known as sets, are recognized by the usage of the square brackets or `[..]`.
+By identifying this character set it allows quantifier to look for one or more within this character set.

 ### Grouping and Capturing
-Grouping allows you to treat another expression as a single unit.
-Using `(....)` will allow the first grouping.
+Parenthesis used within this expression capture a grouping of a string `(....)`.
+In this expression three groupings can be found.
+Later this can be used for extracting a subtring or using a back reference if needed.

 ### Bracket Expressions
 `[...]` is a character class allows a specific set of characters.

 ### Greedy Match
 `+`	Match the preceding character or subexpression 1 or more times (as many as possible).